-Refer to Part II of the Schedule CT K-1 issued to you by the subsidiary PE and enter the Connecticut-sourced income from the subsidiary PE.
+Refer to Part II of the Schedule CTK-1 issued to you by the subsidiary PE and enter the Connecticut-sourced income from the subsidiary PE.
 Take into account passive activity limitations, at-risk limitations, and federal capital loss limitations.
 The amount reported in this column represents Connecticut-sourced income.

-Connecticut-sourced income should not be allocated or apportioned using the Form CT-1065/CT-1120SI, Part II, apportionment fraction.
-It should be used to complete Part VI to determine each member's Connecticut-sourced income (loss).
+Connecticut-sourced income should not be apportioned using the Form CT-1065/CT-1120SI, Part II, Allocation and Apportionment of Income.
+It should be included to complete Part VI to determine each member's Connecticut-sourced income (loss).